dmitry-kuchura/med-clinic/readme.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ### Starting Docker Compose

 Checkout the repository or download the sources.

-Simply run `docker-compose up` and you are done.
+Simply run `docker-compose up -d` and you are done.

 Nginx will be available on `localhost:80` and PostgreSQL on `localhost:5432`.